 University of Findlay

 The University of Findlay is a church-affiliated liberal arts university in Findlay, Ohio—45 miles south of Toledo.
 With a total enrollment of 3,300 and a 16:1 student-faculty, the University offers more than 80 undergraduate majors, including Diagnostic Medical Sonography, Forensic Biology, and Physical Therapy.
 Findlay prepares health students through extensive clinical hours, peer-to-peer support system programs, dual-degree opportunities, hands-on experiences in on-campus labs, and more.

 Wayne State University is a public comprehensive university in Detroit, Michigan.
 With 20,000 undergraduates and a 16:1 student-faculty ratio, students can choose from 340 academic programs across 13 colleges, including Biomedical Physics, Dietetics, and Neuroscience.
 WSU prepares health students with resources like the Pre-med and Health Science Center, affiliations with the Detroit Medical Center and Henry Ford Health System, the Integrative Biosciences Initiative facility, and more.

 Wisconsin Lutheran College is a private Christian liberal arts college in Milwaukee, Wisconsin.
 With 1,091 students and a 12:1 student-faculty ratio, the College offers over 50 academic programs, including Chiropractic, Diagnostic Medical Sonography, and Exercise Physiology.
 WLC prepares health science students for the field through access to the Milwaukee Regional Medical Center, employment in patient care at Froedtert Hospital and other facilities, numerous research opportunities (including potential for publication), and more.

 Thinking about pursuing health care elsewhere in the country?
-Check out this list of Great Health and Medicine Colleges in the West.
+Check out this list of Great Colleges and Universities for Health and Medicine in the West.